-1. Start the pump(s).
+Start the pump(s).
 Refer to Initial Fire Up - Start of Heating Season in the Owner's Manual to start the outdoor furnace.
-Bring the water temperature up to operating temperature (185°F or 85°C) for hours with the system circulating; then add water to the full mark.
-Continue to run the pump and circulate the water for 24 hours.
+Bring the water temperature up to operating temperature (185°F or 85°C) for 24 hours with the system circulating; then add water to the full mark.
+Continue to run the pump and circulate the water at operating temperature for 24 hours.
 If a multi-speed pump is used, set the pump on high.